 - Wash bowls daily

-- Flavour it with a bit of bone broth (yummy).
+- Flavour it with a bit of broth (yummy)

-If your dog is weird about water, try praising him and giving him a treat every time he drinks.
+If your dog is weird about water, try praising them and giving them a treat every time they drink.

 Can dogs drink milk?